 Financial assets create a risk that a counterparty will fail to discharge an obligation, causing a financial loss.
-At December 31, 2023 and 2022, there were no significant concentrations of credit risk with respect to any class of financial assets.
+As at December 31, 2024 and 2023, there were no significant concentrations of credit risk with respect to any class of financial assets.
 The Company's revenue is earned from a broad base of customers.
 As a result, Hydro One did not earn a material amount of revenue from any single customer.
-At December 31, 2023 and 2022, there was no material accounts receivable balance due from any single customer.
+As at December 31, 2024 and 2023, there was no material accounts receivable balance due from any single customer.

-At December 31, 2023, the Company's allowance for doubtful accounts was \$57 million (2022 - \$63 million).
+As at December 31, 2024, the Company's allowance for doubtful accounts was \$61 million (2023 - \$57 million).
 The allowance for doubtful accounts reflects the Company's CECL for all accounts receivable balances, which are based on historical overdue balances, customer payments and write-offs.
-At December 31, 2023, approximately 5% (2022 - 4%) of the Company's net accounts receivable were outstanding for more than 60 days.
+As at December 31, 2024, approximately 7% (2023 - 5%) of the Company's net accounts receivable were outstanding for more than 60 days.